bagder/http3-explained/en/why-tcphol.md

 With HTTP/2, typical browsers do tens or hundreds of parallel transfers over that single TCP connection.

-If a single packet is dropped, lost, in the network somewhere between two endpoints that speak HTTP/2, it means the entire TCP connection is brought to a halt while the lost packet needs to be re-transmitted and find its way to the destination.
+If a single packet is dropped, or lost in the network somewhere between two endpoints that speak HTTP/2, it means the entire TCP connection is brought to a halt while the lost packet needs to be re-transmitted and find its way to the destination.
 Since TCP is this "chain", it means that if one link is